 Many times you will find that the swipe up menu is not working on your iPhone.
 It could be due to a variety of reasons.
 Maybe there are some incorrect settings on your device that are causing the issue or maybe there are some problematic options in the swipe up a menu that are causing the whole feature to crash.

 Regardless of what’s causing the issue, we are sure you would be more interested in learning how to fix the iPhone swipe not working issue on your device.
-Our guide below offers some of the best fixes to help you get around the issue on your iPhone X/XS (Max)/XR or any other model for that matter.
+Our guide below offers some of the best fixes to help you get around the issue on your iPhone 11/X/XS (Max)/XR or any other models for that matter.
 Head to have a check.

 Sometimes as simple as rebooting your iPhone resolves many issues on the device.
 If your phone is refusing to shut down normally, you can force reboot it using a special key combination as shown below.